Calories Burned Swimming Calculator

 On this page:

-How to Calculate Calories Burned Swimming
+How to Calculate Calories Burned While Swimming

 Along with helping you maintain a healthy weight, swimming has numerous health benefits.
 Swimming laps in the pool has been found to help decrease cardiovascular risk factors and lower blood pressure.
-Plus, swimming improves aerobic endurance while also building muscle strength.
+Plus, swimming improves aerobic endurance while also building muscular strength.

 You can get an estimate of the calories you burn from swimming by using a MET calculator.
 When you add your calories burned through exercise to your basal metabolic rate, you can determine how many calories you should consume each day to match your energy output.